jruffet/qcmffvl/README.md

 QCM FFVL
 --------

-This is the official web app used by the French paragliding and hang gliding federation for its multiple choice test (part of the pilot license exam).
+This is the official web app used by the French paragliding and hang gliding federation for its exam to obtain the pilot license.
 It includes a training mode and an exam mode.

 It works on various browsers (Chrome / Firefox / Safari...), thus various OSes (Linux / Windows / Mac OS...)